fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12a.md

 It's downloaded a new image for hello-world from "Docker Hub".
 You can see the docker hub page for the image with your browser here: [https://hub.docker.com/_/hello-world](https://hub.docker.com/_/hello-world)

 The first part of the message states that we did not have "hello-world:latest" yet.
 This reveals a bit of detail about images themselves; image names consist of multiple parts, kind of like an url.
 An image name is in the following format:

-- `registry/organisation/image:tag`.
+- _registry/organisation/image:tag_

 In this case the 3 missing fields defaulted to:
-- `index.docker.io/library/hello-world:latest`
+- _index.docker.io/library/hello-world:latest_

 Second row shows the organisation name, "library" where it will get the image.
 In the Docker Hub url the "library" is shortened to _.

 The 3rd and 5th rows only show the status.
 But 4th row may be interesting: each image has a unique digest based on the layers.
 The digest is used by docker to identify that an image is the same if you try to pull it again.

 So it did some pulling and then output information about the **image**.
 It then gave the status that a new version of hello-world:latest was indeed downloaded.
-You can try pulling the image with `docker image pull hello-world`.
+You can try pulling the image with _docker image pull hello-world_.

 The following output was from the container itself.
-It also explains what happened when we ran `docker container run hello-world`.
+It also explains what happened when we ran _docker container run hello-world_.

 ```bash
 Hello from Docker!